getsentry/sentry-laravel/README.md

 ## Getting Started

-The installation steps below work on version 11.x of the Laravel framework.
+The installation steps below work on versions 12.x and 11.x of the Laravel framework.

 For older Laravel versions and Lumen see: